tiprankstipranks

 Our leverage and debt service obligations may adversely affect our business and financial condition

-As of December 31, 2023, we had $995.0 million of borrowings outstanding and a maximum borrowing capacity of up to $1.5 billion in the aggregate under our credit facility.
-On February 26, 2024, we amended our credit facility to increase the net leverage ratio covenant, for a period starting with the quarter ending March 31, 2024 through the quarter ending March 31, 2025, from the current 3.5 to 1 to between 4.0 to 1 and 4.5 to 1, as may be applicable in different quarters; and reduced the total lenders' commitment from $1.5 billion to $1.3 billion.
-See, disclosure under Item 9B.
-Other Information, in this Annual Report on Form10-K. Our indebtedness could have adverse consequences on our business and financial condition, including: - requiring a substantial portion of cash flow from operations to be dedicated to the payment of principal and interest on our indebtedness;- exposing us to increased interest expense;- limiting our ability to obtain additional financing for working capital, capital expenditures, strategic acquisitions and general corporate or other purposes;- limiting our ability to pay dividends and make other distributions;- increasing our vulnerability to adverse economic, industry or competitive developments; and - placing us at a competitive disadvantage compared to our competitors who may be better positioned to take advantage of opportunities that our leverage prevents us from exploiting.
+As of December 31, 2024, we had $975.0 million of borrowings outstanding and a maximum borrowing capacity of up to $1.2 billion in the aggregate under our credit facility.
+Our indebtedness and financial covenants under our credit facility could have adverse consequences on our business and financial condition, including: - requiring a substantial portion of cash flow from operations to be dedicated to the payment of principal and interest on our indebtedness;- exposing us to increased interest expense;- limiting our ability to obtain additional financing for working capital, capital expenditures, strategic acquisitions and general corporate expenditures or other purposes;- limiting our ability to pay dividends and make other distributions;- increasing our vulnerability to adverse economic, industry or competitive developments; and - placing us at a competitive disadvantage compared to our competitors who may be better positioned to take advantage of opportunities that our leverage prevents us from exploiting.
 Our ability to satisfy our debt obligations will depend on our future performance, which will be affected by financial, business, economic and other factors.
 Furthermore, our operations may not generate sufficient cash flows to enable us to service our debt and satisfy our other obligations.
 As a result, we may need to enter into additional financing arrangements to obtain the necessary funds.
 If we determine it is necessary to seek additional funding for any reason, we may not be able to obtain such funding or, if funding is available, obtain it on acceptable terms.
 If we fail to make a payment on our debt, we could be in default on such debt and the lenders could declare such debt due and payable, which would have a material adverse effect on our business, financial condition and results of operations.

 Corporate Activity and Growth - Risk 1